 In December 2011, we initiated a clinical trial of BCM and completed enrollment in December 2014.
 Top-line results from the clinical trial were announced in July 2015.
-Following the results, we are considering further exploratory work but we do not intend to proceed with further clinical development of BCM at this point until and unless we can determine an alternative path forward.
+In July 2018, we informed BioLineRx Ltd., from whom we in-licensed the BCM technology, on our decision to discontinue further development and terminate the License and Commercialization Agreement.